The radios are available on 409shop for $128, or on ebay for $140 or £90. (Correct at time of writing)

 ADC: analog to digital converter

-It is possible that this chip is used in the radio, but its difficult to extract information from anyone in the Chinese PMR industry!
+It is possible that this chip is used in the radio, but it is difficult to confirm this.

 It uses 6.25KHz FDMA (so not DMR compatible)

 It appears to be either dPMR with a different, manufacturer chosen, vocoder, or NDR.
 (NDR is actually still dPMR, but just with a certain set vocoder)

 On this dPMR document, it talks about different vocoders which can be used by radios folowing the dPMR standard.
 The default one to use for the dPMR standard is AMBE+2, then it mentions the RALCWI vocoder, and there is something about another vocoder which will be selected by the Chinese DRA (Digital Radio Association), who are going to be going through a selection process to choose a vocoder for NDR (narrow digital radio).
 Finally it says that a manufacturer specific vocoder may be used.